 Energy efficiency means using less energy, reducing your home’s energy waste, and saving money.
 To effectively increase your energy efficiency involves more than just using less energy – it requires you becoming aware of how energy is used, where it’s wasted, and how it can be used more effectively and efficiently in everyday life.
-Here are some top tips to help your home or business save energy and be more efficient.
+These top tips will help your home or business save energy and be more efficient.

 Reduce hot water temperature.